 Scrubs Fashion Tips for Petite Nurses

-Are you petite?
-You must follow the golden rule and buy petite clothes.
+Are you 5’3″ or shorter?
+Follow the golden rule and buy petite clothes.
 Proportion is even more important for petite nurses than it is for tall ones.
 If you buy a regular-size top with petite pants, you might as well have purchased both pieces in the wrong size.
 Being a petite size can be frustrating, but more than other shapes and sizes, proportion is absolutely a must to avoid looking “tiny.”
 Buying a size small is not the same as buying something that is petite.
 When companies size their clothes, they reduce each size from the original pattern they cut.
 So a size 4 is the same cut as a 14, but several sizes smaller.
 A petite is sized differently.
 The proportions are cut specifically for a petite person.
 Experiment and try on a small and then a petite top.
 You’ll see the difference in fit.

 Tailoring for the Perfect Fit